-Our research group works at the interface between global change biology, macroecology/biogeography, community and ecosystem ecology.
-Much of our research focuses on understanding the biological and climatic drivers that promote shrub expansion and the ecosystem consequences of this vegetation change for tundra ecosystem functions.
+Our research group works at the interface between global change biology, macroecology, biogeography, community, ecosystem ecology and remote sensing.
+Much of our research focuses on understanding the biological and climatic drivers that promote shrub expansion and the ecosystem consequences of this vegetation change for ecosystem functioning and the conservation of tundra ecosystems.

 In the Arctic, our research demonstrates a dramatic transformation of plant communities.
 We have found that vegetation is increasing and bare ground is decreasing (Elmendorf… Myers-Smith et al. Nature Climate Change 2012), and where plants once grew they are now growing taller (Bjorkman, Myers-Smith et al. Nature 2018).
 Tundra shrub cover is increasing (García Criado, Myers-Smith et al. Global Ecology and Biogeography, 2020), shrublines are advancing (Myers-Smith and Hik, J Ecology, 2018) and shrub growth is climate sensitive (Myers-Smith et al. Nature Climate Change 2015).
 Yet, biotic interactions may also influence rates of vegetation change (Angers-Blondin, Myers-Smith, Boudreau Polar Biology 2018).

 In recent studies, we find that plants are greening up earlier in spring (Assmann, Myers-Smith, et al. Global Change Biology 2019), with climate sensitivity flowering (Prévey… Myers-Smith, et al. GCB 2018), but growing seasons are not necessarily becoming longer (Myers-Smith et al. Ecological Monographs 2019; Prévey… Myers-Smith, et al. Nature Ecology & Evolution 2019).
 Our remote sensing research indicates that Arctic greening signals detected by satellites represent a more complex land-surface response than vegetation change alone (Myers-Smith et al. Nature Climate Change 2020).
-Drones allow for cross-scale analyses to bridge the scale gaps between satellite observations and ecological monitoring (Cunliffe, Myers-Smith et al. Environmental Research Letters 2020; Assmann – PhD student, Myers-Smith et al. ERL in review).
+Drones allow for cross-scale analyses to bridge the scale gaps between satellite observations and ecological monitoring (Cunliffe, Myers-Smith et al. Environmental Research Letters 2020; Assmann, Myers-Smith et al. ERL 2020).

 Globally, our research demonstrates that a broad spectrum of population and biodiversity change is occurring across the planet (Blowes… Myers-Smith et al. Science 2019; Daskalova, Myers-Smith et al. Science 2020; Daskalova, Myers-Smith et al. Nature Comms 2020).
 Land-use change such as forest cover loss is catalysing biodiversity change including both increases and decreases in the abundance of species and accelerated change in the composition of ecological assemblages (Daskalova, Myers-Smith et al. Science 2020).
 Taken together, our research is showing that it is the traits and assemblages of species (Thomas, Myers-Smith et al. Nature Comms 2020; Bjorkman, Myers-Smith et al. Nature 2018) and not simply their biodiversity (Vellend… Myers-Smith, et al. PNAS 2013) that is influencing the functioning of ecosystems as global change intensifies.